a2un/BoBFinathon/Instructions to use kychain zip file.md

 `cd  <path>/<to>/kychainexplorer/`<br/>
 `python -m Mce.abe --config kycchain.conf`

-If all goes well, in your browser the multichain explorer will launch at http://localhost:2750/ with a green label connection phrase against the chain name.
-IF all is well it will look like [this](http://52.172.209.229:2750/)
+If all goes well, in your browser the multichain explorer will launch at http://localhost:2750/ with a green label connection phrase against the chain name and it will look like [this](http://52.172.209.229:2750/)